 How to get to 9/11 Memorials in NY?

-- Ferry: Visitors can also take the Staten Island Ferry to Battery Park and walk to the 9/11 Memorial.
-Alternatively, the World Financial Center Ferry Terminal is located nearby and provides additional ferry options.
+- Ferry: From the Staten Island Ferry at Battery Park to the World Financial Center Ferry Terminal, a variety of ferry options lead to the Memorial.

-- Brookfield Place Parking Garage: This parking garage is located at 225 Liberty Street, just a few blocks from the 9/11 Memorial.
-Rates start at $25 for up to 3 hours and go up to $65 for up to 24 hours.
+- Brookfield Place Parking Garage: Just a few blocks from the Memorial, rates start at $25 for up to 3 hours.

 - Street Parking: There is limited street parking available in the area, though it can be difficult to find and may be subject to restrictions and time limits.